 - ¼ cup chocolate chips or as desired

 - Preheat oven to 350 degrees.

-- Mix wet ingredients (pumpkin, applesauce, maple syrup, vanilla, oil, molasses).
+- In a separate medium bowl, mix wet ingredients (pumpkin, applesauce, maple syrup, vanilla, oil, molasses).

 - Use a mini ice cream scoop or a tablespoon and distribute the batter onto parchment paper-lined baking sheets.